shariqshah/symmetry/README.md

 	* Replace orgfile with simple text readme and reduce duplication
 	* Fix camera acting all weird when right click is held
 	* Fix README to conform with markdown syntax
+	* Added video driver selection to make game launch under wayland or x11 on linux.